brianshih1/mini-iobuf/mdbook/src/iobuf.md

     }
 ```

-The algorithm basically iterates over the fragments and calling callbacks with the start pointer and the size in that fragment to consume.
+The algorithm iterates over the fragments and calls callbacks with the start pointer and the size of that fragment to consume.
 Once the number of elements that have been consumed reaches n, the iterator stops.